ImNotaGit/thesisdown/README.md

   ![New R Markdown](images/thesis_rmd.png)

   Note that this will currently only **Knit** if you name the directory `index` as shown above.
 This guarantees that `index.html` is generated correctly for the Gitbook version of the thesis.
+[Added by ImNotaGit: or you can use another folder name, but then need to rename the `<folder name>.Rmd` file within the created folder to `index.Rmd`]

 4) After choosing which type of output you'd like in the YAML at the top of index.Rmd, **Knit** the `index.Rmd` file to get the book in PDF or HTML formats.